 The first thing you need to do is have a credit application.
 This credit application will be a written agreement with terms and conditions.
 What are some of the things that it will contain?
-It will list a business name, and this is not just their name as they go by or their fictitious name, but their actual business name which you can look up on the Secretary of State website.
+It will list a business name, and this is not just their name as they go by or their fictitious name, but actual business name.
+You can look this up on the Secretary of State website.
 It should end in Inc., LLC., or something like that.
 Also ask for the address, Tax ID, and if they have a license their license number.
 You also want to ask for bank and business credit references.

 2. Have multiple references

 Around 3 or 4 references are important and one mistake that is commonly seen, is that people get all of this information and then do nothing with it.
 You actually have to verify this information in order to check someone's credit.
 You should call and verify people’s business credit references as well because you may be surprised to hear that things may not be as the customer portrays.

 3. Get written authorization to pull background/credit information

 You need to get written authorization to pull background or credit information.
 That is usually a sentence or two in the credit application that they sign.
 One of the places you can check credit include Dun & Bradstreet, which is probably the single biggest and most well-known service to check.
 So, you can set up an account there.
 There are other services as well such as TLO, which is now part of TransUnion and Cortera.

 4. Cross-check information with the Secretary of State